skipifzero/SkipIfZero.github.io/_posts/2019-05-02-single-chunk-game-state-part2.md

 To be frank, I'm not completely happy with how that post turned out.
 I had really planned to fill it with the content that is now in this post.
 But it got too long, so I felt like I had to cut it down somehow.
 Which meant basically cutting out the technical details, which was probably the most interesting part of the whole thing.
 Oops.

 Anyway, having read the previous post will probably make it easier to understand this one.
-This will still be a very technical post, a least basic knowledge of `C` and `C++` is recommended.
+This will still be a very technical post, at least basic knowledge of `C` and `C++` is recommended.
 Let's dig in!

 ## Some context